dalenewman/JunkDrawer/README.md

 The configuration is file based.
 You may make as many configurations as you want.
-For example, if I wanted to import into SQLite instead of SQL Server.
-I could create *sqlite.xml* like this:
+For example, to import into SQLite instead of SQL Server, create a configuration like this:

 ```xml
 <jd>